Best Wireless Headphones

 At a glimpse, you would think this set of headphones would be higher on this list.
 But, the small caveats that are present simply prevent it from doing so.
 Still, there is a lot to boast about here.

-- The sound quality is highly impressive
+The sound is crystal clear

 These are certainly not cheap and as such, you would imagine the designer would manufacture their product with something more substantial than plastic.
 Alas, that is what you are left with here (even though it is still designed well as a whole).